anaumov1/taskinator/README.md

 # Taskinator

-## A simple Task Tracker usin KanBan method
+## A simple Task Tracker using KanBan method
 The Taskinator is a task tracker site anyone can use for small tasks, the options and functions are currently limited to basics.

 Link to website: https://anaumov1.github.io/taskinator/